reactjs/react.dev/content/docs/addons-animation.md

 }
 ```

-At the initial mount, all children of the `ReactCSSTransitionGroup` will `appear` but not `enter`.
-However, all children later added to an existing `ReactCSSTransitionGroup` will `enter` but not `appear`.
+At the initial mount, all children of the `CSSTransitionGroup` will `appear` but not `enter`.
+However, all children later added to an existing `CSSTransitionGroup` will `enter` but not `appear`.

 > Note:
 >
-> The prop `transitionAppear` was added to `ReactCSSTransitionGroup` in version `0.13`.
+> The prop `transitionAppear` was added to `CSSTransitionGroup` in version `0.13`.
 To maintain backwards compatibility, the default value is set to `false`.
 >
 > However, the default values of `transitionEnter` and `transitionLeave` are `true` so you must specify `transitionEnterTimeout` and `transitionLeaveTimeout` by default.
 If you don't need either enter or leave animations, pass `transitionEnter={false}` or `transitionLeave={false}`.